Continuous Open Bidding (COB)

 Is there a minimum Grade Point Average to Participate in COB?

-Although Panhellenic cannot require a specific grade point average (GPA) to participate in primary recruitment or COB, the office of Fraternity and Sorority Life requires that any Potential New Member has a 2.7 GPA to be considered eligible to partake in any council recruitment or intake process.
-In addition, each sorority has a minimum grade requirement to be eligible for membership.
+Although Panhellenic cannot require a specific grade point average (GPA) to participate in primary recruitment or COB, each sorority has a minimum grade requirement to be eligible for membership.
 Every sorority strives to maintain a high chapter grade point average (GPA), therefore each must consider a woman’s ability to adhere to the chapter’s scholastic standards.
 With the large amount of women that participate in the formal recruitment process, GPA tends to be an easy way for the chapters to begin to manage the numbers.
 As such, it is HIGHLY recommended that women participating in primary recruitment or COB have at or above a 3.0 cumulative high school or college GPA at the time they are seeking membership.
 While scholastic standards is a component of the membership selection process, please note that meeting this minimum does not guarantee membership in a sorority.